e2b-dev/E2B/README.md

 We think the AI-powered IDE for the future should be open-sourced and allow anybody to bring their models, customize the prompts, and develop custom tools for the agents.
 But we also plan to offer a cloud version with some features behind subscription though.

+### Supported models
+Right now we support only OpenAI GPT-4 and GPT-3.5 [models](./state/store.ts#L16).
+By default the IDE uses GPT-3.5 but you can change it from the "Model" tab in the right sidebar menu.

 ## Get started
 If you want to to try the IDE locally the fastest way is doing the following steps which starts the app in Docker.

 You will need:
-- GPT-4 access (support for more and custom models coming soon)
+- OpenAI API key (support for more and custom models coming soon)
 - Docker
 - Node.js *16+*
 - Free ports 3000, 49155, 54321, 54322